lux-group/fn-sfmc-schedules/README.md

 Ensure that you have the correct aws creds set up and your aws2 cli tool is working

+## Configuration

+To set the configuration at function creation time alter the config.json file

+To alter the configuration once the function is running alter the update.json file

 ## Deployment

 To update the function run: